thormacy/Digital-Image-Processing/README.md

 # Digital-Image-Processing
-Some basic matlab and python practice
+Some basic practice on matlab and jupyter(python3)